wonkwonlee/neurons-and-neuronal-networks/README.md

 ## UoM CS Final Year Project
 This project is my final year project for Department of Computer Science at the University of Manchester.

-A Python GUI simulator was implemented, and simulations were conducted to analyze different dynamical behaviors appearing in single neurons or neuronal networks and examine the synchronicity of the system.
+A Python GUI neuronal network simulator was implemented, and simulations were conducted to analyze different dynamical behaviors appearing in single neurons or neuronal networks and examine the synchronicity of the system.

+## Keywords
+* Spiking Neural Network (SNN)
+* Brain-Inspired AI
+* Computational Neuroscience
+* Nonlinear System
+* Dynamical System

 ## Software Tools
 * Python3